frncsdrk/renaissance-boilerplate/README.md

 # renaissance-boilerplate

-boilerplate for renaissance adapters and plugins
+Boilerplate for renaissance adapters and plugins

-## Requirements

-- live-server - `npm i -g live-server`

 ## Usage